From a dear

 Your assignment is to re-claim your drawers.

-Basically, I need my house to be clean.
+clean.
 Even if it's cluttered, cleanliness is next to sane-li-ness, I know you know this.

 *CLEAN* This encompasses wiping, dusting, scrubbing, sweeping, spraying.